Serverless Computing - A Primer for Decision Makers

 First, computer resources auto-scale with demand, unlike “regular” cloud computing where the company has to be mindful of the peak periods in order to allocate more virtual resources, and then scale these down when they are no longer needed.
 You really just pay for what is actually used, as there are no server, storage, or networking resources on standby that need to be paid for.
 Instead, what is billed is simply the instance when a function or task is performing.

-As beneficial as this setup may sound however, businesses should know that a serverless architecture is not applicable for all software application types.
+As beneficial as this setup may sound, however, businesses should know that serverless architecture is not applicable for all software application types.

 Who would benefit most from using serverless?